Breastfeeding Support

 • Or really anything you have questions or concerns about!

-As a Physician Assistant, Certified Lactation Counselor, and the founder of Made to Mother Lactation, Sara uses her professional expertise and evidence-informed knowledge base along with her personal breastfeeding experience to provide comprehensive lactation care and support and empower the families she serves.
+As a Physician Assistant, Certified Lactation Counselor, and the founder of Made to Mother Lactation PLLC (dba Wonderfully Made Women’s Health PLLC), Sara uses her professional expertise and evidence-informed knowledge base along with her personal breastfeeding experience to provide comprehensive lactation care and support and empower the families she serves.

 With a unique scope of practice as a PA within the lactation space, in addition to counseling and educating Sara is also able to diagnose conditions, order labs and imaging, and provide personal medical advice including prescribing medications and supplements, as appropriate based on your unique medical history and current care needs.